lauraachoquett/microswimmer_internship/README.md

 </p>

 **Comments** :
-The overall return is relatively constant whereas $\beta$.
-Except for a very low value the agent is not following the path,as a result the return regarding the cumulative distance between the agent and the path explodes.
-As expected the streamlines converge faster toward the path as $\beta$ increase.
+The overall return remains relatively constant with respect to $\beta$.
+Except for a very low value where the agent fails to follow the path, as a result the return based on the cumulative distance between the agent and the path increases drastically.
+As expected, the streamlines converge faster toward the path as $\beta$ increases.

 ## ⚙️ Main configuration parameters